 The average cost of a live agent customer service phone call can be more than $30 depending on who you ask and this adds up quickly if your company is handling thousands of calls, not to mention the overhead of hiring new staff.
 In one report, IBM reported that worldwide companies spend over $1.3 trillion to serve 265 billion customer calls each year.

-Along with decreasing the amount of time to serve each customer and serving more customers in less overall time, the best conversational IVRs can handle these calls more consistently.
+Conversational IVR decreases the amount of time to serve each customer.
+It also serves more customers in less overall time.
+Conversational IVRs handle calls efficiently and with a consistency unmatched by live agents.
 They never break from company policy, for instance, and there’s less of a skill cap involved with machines – they can always continue improving.

 Conversational IVR Provides Better Customer Support